Skip to content

 10. Baia dei Turchi

-Being an undeveloped beach surrounded by the Alimini Lakes National Park, Baia dei Turchi is a true paradise.
-This excellent sand beach is 1.5 kilometres long and is accessible on foot via dense pine forests, but every step is truly worthwhile.
+Baia dei Turchi is a true paradise, an undeveloped beach surrounded by the Alimini Lakes National Park.
+This excellent sand beach is 1.5 kilometres long and accessible on foot via dense pine forests, but every step is worthwhile.
 Besides the pine forests, a cliff covered with Mediterranean scrub encircles the beach.

 11. Peschici Beach

-Peschici Beach, also known as Baia di Peschici, is located in the Gargano National Park.
+Peschici Beach, also known as Baia di Peschici, is in the Gargano National Park.
 This charming beach is known for its crystal-clear waters, white sand, and dramatic limestone cliffs.

 Peschici Beach is a scenic destination that combines natural beauty, clear waters, and the charm of the surrounding town.
 It attracts both locals and tourists seeking a relaxing and enjoyable beach experience in the stunning Puglia region of Italy.